 When can the placement take place?

-Students should take two three-month placements over the course of their study; ideally one at the end of their first year and one at the end of their third year so from June-July until August-September.
-However, we are flexible, and students could start earlier in the academic year and/or do the full six months at once, with agreement from the student, Placements and Partnerships Committee (PPC), and supervisory team.
-The student could also do placements at the end of their second year.
+Students should take two three-month placements over the course of their study; ideally one at the end of their first year and one at the end of their third year.
+We are flexible on start and finish dates, and we would aim to find mutually convenient start and finish dates for both you and the student.
+It may also be possible for students to complete the full six months at once, with agreement from the student, Placements and Partnerships Committee (PPC), and supervisory team.
 Placements are a key part of our training programme and the minimum length must be three months.

 Who employs the student?